 Buying a Freeze Dryer?
 Points to Consider…

 Have you carried out freeze drying trials of your product?
-Trials will help to determine how your product reacts to the freeze-drying process.
-For example, how long it takes to freeze dry a batch, how much ice your product generates – before investing in capital equipment.
+Trials will help to determine how your specific product reacts to the freeze-drying process.
+For example, how long it takes to freeze dry a batch, how much ice your product generates and, importantly, how much it costs in terms of capital equipment and running costs.

 Trials can be accomplished either by using a company that offers contract freeze-drying, or by hiring equipment and carrying out your own trials.
 MechaTech Systems offer benchtop freeze dryers for monthly rental.

 What can you afford?
 Freeze Dryers are expensive – fact!
-Prices do vary according to quality and manufacturer, but a good quality, 5Kg (ice condenser capacity). -55°C benchtop freeze dryer in the UK, including chamber and vacuum pump is likely to start at around £10,000.
+Prices vary according to equipment quality and manufacturer, but a good quality, 5Kg (ice condenser capacity). -55°C benchtop freeze dryer in the UK, including chamber and vacuum pump is likely to have a starting price over £10,000.
 For pilot and production scale freeze dryers, prices vary from tens to hundreds of thousand pounds, usually determined by the condenser and chamber size, and temperature and control requirements.

 What Condenser Temperature do you need?
 A freeze dryer typically has a condenser temperature of -50°C as a starting point.
 This is suitable for many product types, but not all.
-Your product may have a lower freezing point (eutectic point), in which case you will need a lower condenser temperature.
-MechaTech Systems currently offer freeze dryers with condenser temperatures of either -55 °C or -85°C
+It depends upon the freezing (eutectic) point of your product.
+For example, if your product has a freezing point of -20°C, then a -50°C condenser temperature is fine, but if your product has a freezing point of -70°C, then you would need a condenser temperature of -85°C. MechaTech Systems offer freeze dryers with condenser temperatures of either -55 °C or -85°C.

 What Chamber Temperature do you need?
-Many small lab freeze dryers, such as the LyoDry Compact Benchtop Freeze Dryer, or LyoDry Benchtop Pro are modular: this means that you can choose the drying chamber – often an acrylic chamber, perhaps with a tray accessory – or a manifold or chamber with ports for flask drying.
-In this instance, pre-freezing in the chamber is not an option, so your product must be pre-frozen either in a suitable freezer, or snap frozen in liquid nitrogen.
+Many small lab freeze dryers, such as Benchtop Freeze Dryers and the larger Midi Freeze Dryers, are modular: this means that you can choose the drying chamber – often an acrylic chamber, perhaps with a tray accessory – or a manifold or chamber with ports for flask drying.
+In this instance, pre-freezing in the chamber is not an option, so your product must be pre-frozen either in an external freezer, or snap frozen in liquid nitrogen.
 Heating your product, if appropriate, may speed up the freeze-drying process.
 For this purpose, the LSAD6H Heated Chamber from MechaTech Systems has a temperature controller and heater mats.

 What Condenser Capacity do you need?
-This will be determined by how much ice will your product generates before the condenser needs to be defrosted, and then what batch size do you wish to process.
+A given condenser capacity refers to the ice capacity of the freeze dryer condenser per batch, before defrost is required.
+This is determined by how much moisture is in your original product, which converts to ice during the freeze drying process.
 This is particularly important if you have a very wet product, which is likely to generate more ice.
 For example, the LyoDry Compact benchtop freeze dryer has an ice condenser capacity of 5Kg, before defrost is required.

 What solvents are involved in the process?
 Usually, the only solvent present in the freeze-drying process is water.
 In which case, any chamber is suitable.
 However, some organic solvents can cause an acrylic chamber to corrode, especially if a high concentration of corrosive solvent is present,.
 In this instance, a stainless steel chamber is a better option.
 You may also need to protect the vacuum pump with a chemical trap and sorbent.